raft-tech/TANF-app/docs/Technical-Documentation/circle-ci.md

         * Only difference in values is whether `/v1` is at the end
     * Runs `yarn build` which generates the HTML needed to serve to end users
     * Copies in the nginx configuration for build packs
-    * Uploads the build output to Cloud.gov using `cf push`
+    * Unmaps the existing frontend route before a rolling deployment
-    * Creates and maps the frontend route
+    * Uploads the build output to Cloud.gov using `cf push --no-route`

 ## Backend CI build process